Learn the logic behind offer creation using the Bundler plugin.

 - Regular price: Optional and corresponds to the price of your product before discount.

-If you have the free version of Bundler (Bundler Lite), most of those fields are included, and they are all you need to create powerful offers for simple products (Bundler Lite does not handle variable products).
+If you run on the free version of Bundler (Bundler Lite), most of those fields are included, and they are all you need to create powerful offers for simple products (Bundler Lite does not handle variable products).

-But wait!
-Bundler PRO (The premium version) is the ultimate solution for all types of products.
+But Bundler PRO (The premium version) can handle all types of products.

 We have also included 2 different ways to handle variations (product options) in the offers (there is a dedicated tutorial for that).
 But for now, just keep in mind that there are 2 different ways of handling offer creation for variable products (products with options): Using native Woocommerce variants, or custom variants.